Featured

 Photo: Okanogan-Wenatchee NF.

 Your first aid kit can be as large or small as your imagination.
 You can imagine the possible injuries on a hurried hike like this.
-One slip can make you stop to treat anything from abrasions to a broken ankle to head trauma.
-If you have old injuries or conditions that could flare up, be prepared to treat them.
-Reconsider carrying heavy medical supplies that no one in the group is trained to use.

 Add to that list of ten essentials: insect repellent (I’d call picaridin an essential on this hike), water purification, a satellite communicator, toilet necessaries, prescriptions you may need en route, trekking poles, and a few bucks in cash.